Employee Stock Options – The Beginner’s Guide Part 1

-Let’s assume you started working for a company called FuzzyBear Inc. (very promising startup) on January 1, 2017 and was awarded 8,000 options with an exercise price of $0.50 and a typical vesting period of four years as described above.
+Let’s assume you started working for a company called FuzzyBear Inc. (a very promising startup) on January 1, 2017 and were awarded 8,000 options with an exercise price of $0.50 and a typical vesting period of four years as described above.
 It’s now April 1, 2018 and you’d like to exercise your vested options.
 That’s going to cost you.
 But how much?
-2,500 options have vested (25% of 8,000, or 2,000 shares, after the one-year cliff plus another 500 for the first quarter of the second year).
+2,500 options have vested (25% of 8,000, or 2,000 shares, after the one-year cliff, plus another 500 for the first quarter of the second year).
 To exercise each of them you must pay $0.50, which brings you to a total $1,250. $1,250 and you’re now a shareholder and on your way to stardom!
 Not so fast.
 You may have to pay some taxes and carry some additional costs to become a shareholder, which brings us to the next point – the different types of options (stay tuned for a full post dedicated to this topic)

 What Happens After You Exercise Your Employee Stock Options?

 [This is not intended to be a comprehensive guide.
 We just want to give you a head start as you venture into the stock option world.
 Please consult your tax advisor as you make your decisions on how and when to exercise your options.
-Good luck!]
+Good luck!